Nano-injection into single adherent cells

 The surface of the FluidFM® nanosyringe needs to be hydrophobic to avoid cell adhesion.
 Therefore, a thin layer of a silicone based solution (Sigmacote®) is added to the probe, following the coating protocol.
 The probe can be coated and stored up to one week before its use.

-Prepare a 2mg/ml Lucifer Yellow solution in HEPES buffer.
+Prepare a 2mg/ml Lucifer Yellow solution in HEPES or TE buffer.
 After filtering the solution through a 0.2µm pore, dispense 1µl of this solution into the probe reservoir according to the probe preparation protocol.
 In order to avoid the drying of the solution into the probe, it is strongly recommended to load the probe on the BOT as fast as possible after this step.

 In order to facilitate the injection procedure, it is recommended to seed the cells at least 6 hours before the experiment.

 Using medium without phenol red helps to obtain a better visualization of the injection of fluorescent compounds.
 Therefore, follow the following steps:

 Just before the injection procedure, remove the cell culture medium.